 We believe that the relatively modest investments of Commonwealth resources requested will yield great benefits for Pennsylvanians struggling with hunger.
 Thank you for your consideration of our request and for your commitment to ending hunger in Pennsylvania.
 We look forward to working with you to make certain that the Commonwealth’s next budget moves us closer to that goal.

-A Blueprint for a Hungry-free PA
+History of A Blueprint for a Hungry-free PA